arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 * The *PLC program layer* will manage internal communication and data handling.
 It can be programmed to read sensor information that is obtained via selected Modbus protocol or available I/O pins.
 Then use this data to send out to or receive from the Arduino sketch layer.

 * The *Arduino sketch* will handle data exchange bound between the PLC program layer and the Arduino IoT Cloud platform.
+The methods are '__PLCOut.varname__' and '__PLCIn.varname__', which are used to acccess the shared variables.
+For the purpose of the tutorial and to easily classify these methods, we will replace the 'varname' with the 'Shared_variable' tag.

-The '__PLCOut.Shared_Variable__' and '__PLCIn.Shared_Variable__' methods manage the shared variables that facilitate communication between the two systems:
+  Therefore, the '__PLCOut.Shared_Variable__' and '__PLCIn.Shared_Variable__' methods manage the shared variables that facilitate communication between the two systems:

   - __PLCOut.Shared_Variable__: This variable refers to the data that is being sent from the PLC program layer to the Arduino sketch layer, which will be sent to Arduino IoT Cloud.

     In other words, it represents output from the PLC program.
 It could be sensor readings, status information, or any other data that the PLC program is designed to generate and share.

   - __PLCIn.Shared_Variable__: Conversely, this variable refers to the data that is being sent to the PLC from the Arduino sketch layer, received from Arduino IoT Cloud platform.

     This is input for the PLC program.
 It could be commands, configuration data, or other information that the Arduino IoT Cloud system sends to control or interact with the PLC.

 ![Shared variables between layers](assets/plc-ide-iot-cloud-img_02.png)